coq/coq/doc/sphinx/language/gallina-extensions.rst

 Deactivation of implicit arguments for parsing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use of implicit arguments can be deactivated by issuing the command:

-.. cmd:: Set Parsing Explicit.
+.. opt:: Parsing Explicit.

+Turning this option on, deactivates the use of implicit arguments.

 In this case, all arguments of constants, inductive types,
 constructors, etc, including the arguments declared as implicit, have
-to be given as if none arguments were implicit.
+to be given as if no arguments were implicit.
 By symmetry, this also
 affects printing.
-To restore parsing and normal printing of implicit
-arguments, use:

-.. cmd:: Unset Parsing Explicit.

 Canonical structures
 ~~~~~~~~~~~~~~~~~~~~